pachyderm/docs/content/2.3.x/deploy-manage/manage/backup-restore.md

+---
+# metadata #
-# Backup Restore Your Cluster
+title: Backup & Restore Your Cluster
+description:
+date:
+# taxonomy #
+tags:
+series:
+seriesPart:
+---

 This page will walk you through the main steps required to manually back up and restore the state of a Pachyderm cluster in production.